Getting started

 If no diagnosis has been made yet, we will use your input from the first interview to make a diagnosis.
 Within our practice, a psychiatrist and psychologist are closely involved in the diagnosis: we analyse your problems over a broad spectrum.
 As a result, in addition to ADHD we may identify other problems.
 We will discuss the outcome of the diagnosis in an advisory meeting (step 4).

-Step 4: Advisory Meeting
+Step 4: Consultation

 Step 5: Treatment